BloxyHub-Development/BloxyLib/README.md

 BloxyLib is an updated clone of Kavo UI.

 ## Copyright
-Copyright (c) The Official Dev
-Copyright (c) Rafe Daniels
-Copyright (c) BloxyHub Development & Contributors Copyright (c) xheptcofficial
+Copyright (c) The Official Dev, xheptcofficial, Rafe Daniels, BloxyHub Development & Contributors

 ## Disclaimer
 Use at your own risk.